documentationfor yFiles for HTML 3.0.0.1

 Node

-A node is a graph item which represents an entity.
+A node is a graph item that represents an entity.

 Top